Io (princely title): Spread

 Io entered usage in Moldavia only after it became established in Wallachia.
 Moldavia's first coin series were all-Latin, and did not use any variant of Io, though it was attested by other documentary sources, including the full titles of Roman I. This historical record is also noted for including references to the Eastern Carpathians and the Black Sea, which various historians read as a clue that, by 1390, Moldavia had ended its expansion.
-Io also showed up in other texts of that era, as with the 1429 Gospels "from the time of our honorable and Christ-loving Prince Io Alexander Voivoide".
+Io also showed up in other texts of that era, as with the 1429 Gospels "from the time of our honorable and Christ-loving Prince Io Alexander Voivode".
 The same Alexander used the particle more rarely than his contemporaries, except on a stole which he donated to the monastery of Staraya Ladoga.
 Its embroidered text shows the Greek version of Io, additionally calling Alexander "Autokrator of Moldowallachia".

 On various other documents, Io alternated with a Slavonic form of the royal we: Мꙑ.
 As noted by historian Ștefan S. Gorovei, Moldavia's Stephen the Great (reigned 1457–1504) introduced himself using both Ιω (or Iωан) and Мꙑ.
 The former is always present on stone-carved dedications made by Stephen, and on his version of the Greater Moldavian Seal, but much less so on the Smaller Seal.
-It also appears in the unusual reference to Stephen as Tsar (царъ) of Moldowallachia, which appears on his illuminated Gospel at Humor Monastery (1473).
+It also appears in the unusual reference to Stephen as Tsar (царъ) of Moldowallachia, as found on his illuminated Gospel at Humor Monastery (1473).
 Io on its own was present on Stephen's church bell at Bistrița Monastery; some reports suggest a similar Io-inscribed bell once existed at Neamț.
 On only three occasions, the two words were merged into Мꙑ Ιω or Мꙑ Iωан; one of these is a 1499 treaty which also carries the Latin translation, Nos Johannes Stephanus wayvoda.
 According to Gorovei, it is also technically possible that Stephen's Romanian name was vocalized by his boyars as Ioan Ștefan voievod, since the corresponding Slavonic formula appears in one document not issued by Stephen's own chancellery.
 A standalone Ιω was also used by Stephen's son and one-time co-ruler Alexandru "Sandrin", and appears as such on his princely villa in Bacău.
 It makes its first appearance on coins under Bogdan the Blind—who was Stephen's other son and his immediate successor.